DSP Basics: Signal generation

 plot(t, base_signal, title = "Задающий сигнал для функций")

-A popular signal in radio engineering is the meander.
-It is a rectangular periodic signal with a frequency of 2 (or a fill factor of 50%).
+A popular signal in radio engineering is a meander.
+It is also a rectangular periodic signal with a borehole of 2 (or a fill factor of 50%).
 We can generate it with the function squarewave.
-This function can also accept an additional input argument - the fill factor in the range from 0 to 1.
-Let's generate the second rectangular signal with 20% fill factor:
+This function can also take an additional input argument, a fill factor ranging from 0 to 1.
+Generate a second rectangular signal with 20% fill.:

 sqw = squarewave.(base_signal);